Registry-dependent potential energy and lattice corrugation of twisted bilayer graphene from quantum Monte Carlo: Method

 \subsection{Stacking-fault energy calculation}

 The stacking-fault energy (SFE) is defined as the difference between the energy of a displaced configuration ($s \neq 0$) and the energy of the most stable configuration ($s = 0$), which is the AB-stacked bilayer graphene in this case.
-We plot the stacking-fault energy as a function of registry along the armchair direction for our results from KC-QMC, KC-DFT-D2, and KC-DFT-D3 in Fig.~\ref{fig:gsfe}(a).
-The KC parameters for KC-QMC, KC-DFT-D2, and KC-DFT-D3 are obtained by the fitting procedure as described in the Appendix, while the KC parameters for KC-Ouyang are taken from Ref.~\cite{ouyang2018nanoserpents}.
+Given a KC potential, we find the minimum point of the energy curve for each registry to obtain the relaxed interlayer spacing and its corresponding minimum energy.
+We plot the SFE as a function of registry $s$ along the armchair direction for our results from KC-QMC, KC-DFT-D2, and KC-DFT-D3 in Fig.~\ref{fig:gsfe}(a).
+The KC parameters for KC-QMC (Table~\ref{tab:kc_params}), KC-DFT-D2, and KC-DFT-D3 are obtained by the fitting procedure as described in the Appendix, while the KC parameters for KC-Ouyang are taken from Ref.~\cite{ouyang2018nanoserpents}.
 The data points for KC-QMC, KC-Ouyang, KC-DFT-D2, and KC-DFT-D3 are obtained from a quadratic fit within the range of 0.05~\text{\AA} from the minimum of the potential energy surface for each stacking registry.
 The data points for RPA are taken directly from Ref.~\cite{zhou2015van}.

 We fit the SFE as a function of registry using the formula~\cite{zhou2015van}

 where $F(s)$ is the SFE, $s$ is the registry in the armchair direction in units of $\sqrt{3} a$, and $a$ is the in-plane lattice constant.
 The fitting constants $c_0$, $c_1$, $c_2$, $c_3$ are reported in Table~\ref{tab:gsfe_constants}.
 We also fit the interlayer distance $d_{\textrm{min}}$ for a given registry using the same functional form as Eq.~(\ref{eq:gsfe}).